Passing Custom Headers in Webhook Requests with Jira Data Center

 Environment

-Jira Server/Data Center 8.0.0 and above, along with Automation for Jira 7.4.0 and above.
+Jira Data Center 8.0.0 and above, along with Automation for Jira 7.4.0 and above.

 Solution

-There are 2 ways to configure webhooks in Jira.
+There are two ways to configure webhooks in Jira.

-The 1st way is to use Jira native webhook feature, which does not allow to use custom headers
+The first option is to use Jira's native webhook feature, which does not allow to use of custom headers

-The 2nd way is to configure webhooks using Jira automation rules, which allow to use custom headers
+The second option is to configure webhooks using Jira automation rules, which allow to use of custom headers

 In the example below, "apikey" is the header name and "1234" is the value: